Interface and Tools

 Add timeline animation and variants using the bottom bar

-Turn on the toggle to activate animation for this size.
+Turn on the toggle to activate animation for the selected size.

 Click the up icon to see the animation timeline controls and start adding animations.
 When adding animation, you should not try to change the designs you have set up for this size, so the Design panel is disabled.